- What is a Singapore Employment Pass?

 Verification of Vaccination requirements is needed for kids below 12 years and below.

-If your work permit expires, then the DP automatically gets revoked.
+If a work permit expires, then the DP automatically gets revoked.

-Before applying for any of the listed positions, you must ensure all your documents are authentic.
-If the company wants you to present additional testimonials, then you will need to present them manually.
-The Ministry of Manpower will evaluate all your credentials to ascertain whether you qualify for the job.
+Before applying for any of the listed positions, you must ensure all your employees’ documents are authentic.
+If you require your employees to present additional testimonials, they must present them manually.
+MOM will evaluate all their credentials to ascertain whether they qualify for the job.

-If you plan to extend your stay, you can always apply for a new one.
-Besides allowing you to access Singapore government services, you can also open bank accounts and own property.
+If applicants plan to extend their stay, they can always apply for permanent residency (PR).
+Besides allowing them to access Singapore government services, they can also open bank accounts and own property.

-Get in-depth guidance from dedicated employment and immigration specialist.
+Get in-depth guidance from dedicated employment and immigration specialists

-Liaise with a dedicated specialist when you engage us for Singapore immigration, recruitment and work visa services.
-Our licensed specialists will attend to every step of your application thoroughly.
+Liaise with a dedicated specialist when you engage us for Singapore immigration, recruitment and work visa services!